Large rainbow matchings in edge-colored graphs: Rainbow matchings in sparse graphs with non-proper coloring

-In this section, we give a randomized algorithm that will be primarily used for Theorem \ref{th1}.
-Since we use some variants of this algorithm for proving Theorems \ref{th} and \ref{th3}, this algorithm will be referred to as \textit{Algorithm} throughout the paper.
-Assume that we are given a graph $G$ with maximum degree at most $q$ that is edge-colored such that there are $(1 + \e)q$ edges of each color and at most $\D$ edges of the same color can be incident to any vertex.
-We will provide a randomized algorithm, which constructs a rainbow matching using almost all the colors in several iterations.
-Each iteration is a random procedure, where we can show that we get to the desired state with some positive probability.
+In this subsection, we give a randomized algorithm that will be used to prove \Cref{th1 small codegree}.
+Throughout this and the next two subsections, we work in the framework of \Cref{th1 small codegree}.
+For this, we assume that $\xi$ is a sufficiently small constant, $C\ge 1$ is a fixed constant, and $n$ is sufficiently large relative to $\xi$ and~$C$.
+Let~$\e = n^{-\xi}$.
+By our choice of $\xi$ and $n$, we have $\e \le 1/20$.
+Assume that we are given an edge-colored multigraph $G$ with maximum degree at most $n$ and multiplicity at most $C$ such that there are exactly $(1 + \e)n$ edges of each color and at most $C$ edges of the same color are incident to any vertex.
+Let $\mathscr{C}$ denote the set of all colors that appears in $G$, i.e., $\mathscr{C} = \mathscr{C}(G)$.

+We now follow a procedure that constructs a rainbow matching using almost all the colors over several iterations.
+Each iteration is executed using a randomized algorithm, and we can show that we reach the desired state with positive probability.
 Then we fix that choice of desirable state to analyze the next iteration.
-A single step of our algorithm will look like the following.

-This algorithm is in terms of some parameter $\d > 0$, which will be specified later.
-Define $\t = \frac{1}{\d}$.
-We follow the algorithm below for $\h\t$ steps, for some $\h < 1$ to be specified later.
-For $1\le t\le \h\t$, the $t$-th iteration of the algorithm is given below.
+This procedure is in terms of some parameters $\h, \d, \t, \g > 0$, which we fix as follows until the end of Subsection~\ref{sec:formal analysis}.